-Robinson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Robinson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Robinson are a mix of both white- and blue-collar jobs.
 Overall, Robinson is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Robinson who work in sales jobs (14.98%), office and administrative support (12.79%), and teaching (10.05%).

 Robinson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Robinson are slightly better educated than the national average of 21.84% for all cities and towns, with 23.61% of adults in Robinson having a bachelor's degree or advanced degree.
+The education level of Robinson citizens is a little higher than the average for US cities and towns: 23.61% of adults in Robinson have at least a bachelor's degree.

 The per capita income in Robinson in 2010 was $30,804, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $123,216 for a family of four.
 However, Robinson contains both very wealthy and poor people as well.